Newly Appointed CEOs

 This is not a general advisory service.
 It is designed for one scenario.

+You have been appointed CEO of a mid-market firm — typically between £250M and £2B in revenue — in the UK or USA.
 The business is not in distress but it is not performing at the level the board expects or the market allows.
-You are 0 to 6 months into the role.
+You are zero to six months into the role.

 You want an independent perspective from someone who has worked inside firms at this stage and has no interest in building a long-term retainer relationship.